 What Is Separation Anxiety?

-To learn how to avoid separation anxiety in dogs, you must first need to understand what it is.
+To learn how to avoid separation anxiety in dogs, you must first understand what it is.
 Dogs most commonly experience separation anxiety when their owners leave the house.
 They often display signals of distress by becoming anxious when their owner begins to leave.

 They may even try to prevent that departure by chewing, drooling, barking, or displaying other signs of anxiety and distress.
 It is important to learn how to avoid separation anxiety in dogs if possible.
 Then, you need to learn how to manage it if your dog is displaying signs.